Shih Tzu vs Shikoku: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Shih Tzu and Shikoku diverge most clearly.
-Shih Tzu brings a affectionate, playful, outgoing energy to the household, compared to Shikoku's brave, enthusiastic, alert disposition.
+Shih Tzu brings an affectionate, playful, outgoing energy to the household, compared to Shikoku's brave, enthusiastic, alert disposition.
 These differences shape every daily interaction.
 In daily life, this means Shih Tzu owners typically experience a dog that leans toward affectionate behavior, while Shikoku owners find their dog more inclined toward brave tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children